inductiva/inductiva/docs-sources/cans/benchmarks.md

 This benchmark report presents a performance comparison across various GPU configurations, serving as your trusted guide in selecting the right simulation hardware for your computational CaNS projects.

-We benchmark a temporal boundary layer with stable stratification case, the same scenario detailed in our [tutorial](https://inductiva.ai/guides/cans/run-temporal-boundary-layer-case).
-For benchmarking purposes, we ran the case using a slightly coarser mesh, reducing the number of grid points by 25% along each spatial direction compared to the original CaNS simulation.
+We benchmark a temporal boundary layer with stable stratification case, following the same scenario detailed in our [tutorial](https://inductiva.ai/guides/cans/run-temporal-boundary-layer-case).
+For benchmarking purposes, the case was run using a slightly coarser mesh, reducing the number of grid points by 25% along each spatial direction compared to the original CaNS simulation.

 ## Results
 The benchmarks cover a range of cloud machines with different GPUs.
 The reference setup is the most affordable and